MathiasRadder/WorkSpaceSetUp/README.md

 <img src="https://github.com/user-attachments/assets/f3232ebe-75eb-40d4-ae66-2cb836a4a271" width="500">

+## Folder structure

+I separated each folder, by purpose of the MVVM pattern.

+- View folder: This is where the Windows Form is, so the UI,  the events get attached to the ViewMdodel and the error handling takes place.
+- ViewModel folder: It is the glue that uses the model data to interact and act accordingly to the view request, while separating the model from the view.
+- Model folder: The model is the local data, file data, and logic of the purpose of the application under the hood, that can be influenced by the view-model
+- Error handling folder: This folder has two purposes: to receive data of a potential error or issue that occurred in the application and give the user multiple options to act upon it.

 ## Extra info
 In the FileGroup and FileGroupManager class, I added a unique way of using a container and sorting it.
 This was to learn new techniques and use more algorithms.

+## Version and packages:
+- This windows form project is using version .NET 9
+- Package Newtonsoft.Json version 13.0.3
+- Package Microsoft.NET.Test.Sdk version 17.12.0
+- Package MSTest version 3.6.4
+- Package MSTest.TestAdapter version 3.6.4
+- Package MSTest.TestFramework version 3.6.4